 - Use various mathematical models to problem solve

-You will be presented with two test modules, with 30 minutes to complete each one.
+You will be presented with two test modules, with 30 timed minutes to complete each one.

 The ‘Analyze an Issue’ portion will present you with a written opinion on a topic or problem and you will have 30 minutes to read, evaluate, and write an argument supporting your views.

 The second section will provide specific instructions regarding a given argument.
-Your task will be to consider how logically sound the argument was that was presented.
+Your task will be to consider how logically sound the argument was that was presented in this resource.
 You won’t be delivering an opinion here, but instead articulating in writing how you decided whether it was or was not presented logically.

 How Is It Scored?

 The GRE test is a scored test; it is not a pass/fail test.
 In 2011, the test was overhauled to include section-adaptive testing.
 Section Adaptive Testing is used to determine the level of difficulty on the second set of questions in each section.
 This is somewhat different than the way the GMAT does it; the GMAT selects the difficulty level of the very next question based on your success on prior questions.
-The GRE analyzes your answers on the entire first section and chooses the questions asked in the second section based on the score.
+The GRE chooses the questions asked in the second section based on the score from the previous, first section.

 There is also a weighted component to the GRE section adaptive testing.
 Your score is somewhat impacted by the difficulty level of questions you ultimately receive throughout the test.
-This makes it important to do your best and not hold back in the hope of getting an easier second section in either test area.
+There are strategies to doing your best, but it is important not hold back in the hope of getting an easier second section in either test area.

 In the end your raw (how many questions you answered correctly) score will be computed.
-Then it will be weighted based on the difficulty level of the questions you answered correctly and, finally, a total score is determined based on those two items.
+Then it will be weighted based on the difficulty level of the questions you answered correctly and, finally, your full score is determined based on those two items.

 You are scored in three areas: